 My parents had the four of us before they turned thirty, and I’ve always thought of them as “young:” younger than my friends’ parents, “young for their age,” “young to have grandkids.”
 But now they are well past the age my grandparents were when, kissing them goodbye after a visit, I’d get sad wondering if this might be the last time I’d see them.

 As it turned out, this went on for years, because both of them were very healthy.
-My parents are healthy too.
+My parents have had their share of challenges recently, but they are still very much here.
 “Still,” says my sadness, “No one can live forever.”
-Why, I’ve wondered, am I mourning my very-much-alive parents?!
+Why, I’ve wondered, am I mourning them?
 Am I a reincarnation of Eeyore?

 “Good morning, Eeyore,” said Pooh.

 “Good morning, Pooh Bear,” said Eeyore gloomily.
 “If it IS a good morning,” he said.
 “Which I doubt,” said he.

 “Nothing, Pooh Bear, nothing.
 We can’t all, and some of us don’t.
 That’s all there is to it.”

 “Can’t all WHAT?” said Pooh, rubbing his nose.

 “Gaiety.
 Song-and-dance.
 Here we go round the mulberry bush. …I’m not complaining, but There It Is.”

 No… as adorable as Eeyore’s neurotic gloom is, my sadness is something different.
 It is an inevitable result of the deep processing I engage in—a key aspect of my highly sensitive trait.